wanadev/obsidianjs/doc/howto/config.rst

 * ``app``: this is your application global configuration,
 * ``modules``: module-specific configuration.

-When you export the obsidian configuration, you will obtain a object that contains those 3 categories:
+When you export the obsidian configuration, you will obtain an object that contains those 3 categories:

 .. code-block:: json